oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Importing and exporting external memory is an optional feature.
 Devices may describe the types of external memory handles they support using ${x}DeviceGetExternalMemoryProperties.

+%if ver >= 1.5:
+Importing and exporting external memory is supported for device and host memory allocations and images.
+%else:
 Importing and exporting external memory is supported for device memory allocations and images.
+%endif

 The following pseudo-code demonstrates how to allocate and export an external memory handle for a device memory allocation as a Linux dma_buf: